 42 Ottman J.A.(1999).
 Will The Consumer Pay A Premium For Green?
+InBusiness 7/8

-InBusiness 7/8 on the environment is not the main criterion for choosing 'green' products.
+If we look at products bought by customers we shall see that impact on the environment is not the main criterion for choosing 'green' products.
 A survey conducted in American 'green' shops in 1995 showed that best sellers included clothing, accessories and recycled paper products.
-Previously the best-seller products were made of recycled paper.
-43 Consumers have their own ideas and preferences (together with a non perfect knowledge) which changes with time and are much more important for companies than experts' statements.
+Previously the best-seller products were made of recycled paper.43 Consumers have their own ideas and preferences (together with a non perfect knowledge) which changes with time and are much more important for companies than experts' statements.
 The more criteria reflect their concerns the more willing they will be to look for the labelled products.
 And by learning about and responding to consumers' concerns, certified companies can better satisfy their customers.